CandylabS/Lollipop-Forest/README.md

 ![Alt text](https://github.com/CandylabS/Lollipop-Forest/blob/master/public/img/screenshots/Synthesizer.png?raw=true)

 ### COMPANION MODE
-*arrange drums or baseline for an existing melody*
+*arrange drums or baseline for an existing melody...*
 </br>start from a melody track (ON/OFF)
 </br>melody can be (i)made from loop-editor (“lollipops”) OR (ii)feed from graphics, see also in VARIATION.